Year 1 - Semester 1

 3

-Your studies will cover principles of large animal production, herd health and specific disease descriptions.
+Your studies will cover principles of herd health and specific disease conditions in dairy and feedlot cattle, horses and small ruminants.

 Credit Units: 3